sidneywm/iconic-multiselect/README.md

 ### 2. Create a select tag

-Secondly, within your HTML file, you need to create a `select` tag which you want to turn into a multiselect.
+Secondly, within your HTML file, create a `select` tag which you want to turn into a multiselect.
 Do not forget to set an `id` on your `select` tag.

 ```html
 <select id="foods">